 Myth 16 – You can have as many diet sodas as you like

 Fact –While we all love diet sodas, and it’s true that they do not contain sugar, remember that they still have acids in them.
-Acids can be a primary cause in tooth decay and can dissolve the hard enamel of your teeth.
+Acids can be a primary cause of tooth decay and can dissolve the hard enamel of your teeth.

-Myth 17 – You don’t need any braces or invisalign
+Myth 17 – You don’t need any braces or Invisalign

 Myth 18 – Your children can brush their teeth themselves

 Fact – It’s a great idea to help your tiny tots be more self-reliant.
 However, you need to understand that children don’t develop the coordination needed for proper brushing easily.
 It’s advisable to supervise the brushing of your children until they are around 10 years – this ensures that they have a dental health they will be proud of later in their lives.